paylike/api-docs/README.md

 ### Getting an API key

-An API key can be obtained by creating a merchant and adding an app.
+An API key (secret) can be obtained by creating a merchant and adding an app.
 If your app's target audience is third parties, please reach out and we will make your app's API key hidden.

 **The service is located at `https://api.paylike.io`.**